paradoxysm/sleepens/README.md

 ## Dependencies

 `sleepens` was developed using Python 3.7.8.
 Since development, `scikit-learn` has updated to a point that `sleepens` is not compatible with later versions of `scikit-learn` due to attribute name changes.
 At the same time, `sonpy` is limited to Python 3.7 to 3.9.
 For the sake of replicability (especially with pre-trained models provided on publication, the repository remains using the below dependencies at these versions.
+This also limits Python to 3.7.

 ```
 numpy==1.21.6